 Utilize the recipes found on the seafood watch app to explode the taste of your sustainably caught dinner.

-More than just a butterfly garden and as important as copepods in the marine environment, the garden, cared for by the UC Master Garden xx, assists all pollinators, bees, hummingbirds and butterflies, the habitat to utilize for all life cycles.
-Bees in particular, are at risk with diseases affecting their population, PMMC goes beyond and embraces conservation practices for all species not only marine mammals and sea turtles.
+More than just a butterfly garden and as important as copepods in the marine environment, the garden, cared for by the UC Master Gardeners assists all pollinators, bees, hummingbirds and butterflies, the habitat to utilize for all life cycles.
+Bees in particular, are at risk with diseases affecting their population.
+PMMC goes beyond and embraces conservation practices for all species, not only marine mammals and sea turtles.
 Come in and explore beyond the marine environment.

 National Wildlife Foundation Certified Wildlife Habitat

 PMMC is committed to conserving nature and habitats for our terrestrial friends.
-The organization’s visitor yard, creek, and habitat surrounding our center is a Certified Wildlife Habitat by the National Wildlife Foundation.
+The organization’s visitor yard, creek, and habitat surrounding our center has been deemed a Certified Wildlife Habitat by the National Wildlife Foundation.
 Being certified is all about helping wildlife survive through the essential habitat components of food, water, cover, and places to raise juvenile wildlife species.
-This designation allows us to also be part of a national effort to restore critical habitat for pollinators – the Million Pollinator Garden Challenge.
+This designation allows us to also be part of a national effort to restore critical habitat for pollinators.
+Check out the Million Pollinator Garden Challenge.